vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 Initial launch

-Prerequisites: Have Green Tea.jar downloaded and copied into an empty folder
+Prerequisites: Have GreenTea.jar downloaded and copied into an empty folder

 1. Double-click the jar file.<br>
    Expected: Shows the GUI with a set of sample decks.
 The window size may not be optimum.